lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

    It depends.
 For him a website of the restaurant either has great pictures and that affects a lot him eating there, or they have no pictures but he ecognizes the color and that makes no difference.

+7. What haven't I asked you today that you think would be valuable for me to know?

+   N/A

 **Interviewee 2:**